-- (a) New Pits or New Below-Grade Tanks.
-After (effective date of rule), operators shall obtain a permit before constructing a pit or below-grade tank. - (b) Existing Pits or Below-Grade Tanks.
-For pits or below-grade tanks in existence prior to (effective date of rule) that have not received an exemption after hearing as allowed by OCC Order R-3221 through R-3221D inclusive, the operator shall submit a notice by January 15, 2004 indicating whether use of those pits or below-grade tanks will continue.
-If use of a pit or below-grade tank is to be discontinued, discharge into the pit or use of the below-grade tank shall cease by June 30, 2005.
-If use of a pit or below-grade tank will continue, the operator shall file a permit application by June 30, 2004.
-If an operator files a timely, administratively complete application for continued use, use of the pit or below-grade tank may continue until the division acts upon the application. - C. Design, Construction, and Operational Standards.
+(a) New Pits or New Below-Grade Tanks.
+After (effective date of rule)April 15, 2004, operators shall obtain a permit before constructing a pit or below-grade tank.

+(b) Existing Pits or Below-Grade Tanks.
+For each pits or below-grade tanks in existence prior to (effective date of rule) on April 15, 2004 that has ve not received an exemption after hearing as allowed by OCC Order R-3221 through R-3221D inclusive, the operator shall submit a notice by January not later than April 15, 2004 indicating whether either that use of those pits or below-grade tanks will continue or that such pit or below grade tank will be closed.
+If use of a pit or below-grade tank is to be discontinued, discharge into the pit or use of the below-grade tank shall cease by not later than June 30, 2005.
+If use of a pit or below-grade tank will continue, the operator shall file a permit application by not later than September June 30, 2004.
+If an operator files a timely, administratively complete application for continued use, use of the pit or below-grade tank may continue until the division acts upon the permit application.

+C. Design, Construction, and Operational Standards.